 HOW LONG AFTER THE CLASS BEFORE I GET MY CERTIFICATE?

 You can have instant access to your CPR card as soon as you finish the exam.
+After you’ve passed the final quiz, simply download and print off your CPR certification card for instant proof of verification.

 Get CPR-Certified Online and Gain the Confidence You Need To Save a Life